connectrpc/connectrpc.com/docs/governance/rfc/006-es-validation.md

 # 006: Request validation for ECMAScript

-This RFC proposes adding an ancillary ECMAScript project to the Connect Github organization:
+This RFC proposes adding an ancillary ECMAScript project to the Connect GitHub organization:

 * `@connectrpc/validate`, which provides request validation for Connect-ES services using Protovalidate.